Sesame Care vs Winona

 | Visit Sesame Care | Visit Winona |

 Sesame Care first-year math: We do not publish a single first-year figure for Sesame because its cheapest realistic path has two variable parts we could not verify this pass: a menopause video visit (about $99 to $125 [Reported]) plus generic estradiol filled at your own pharmacy (cheap, often a low copay on insurance, but the exact cash price was not shown to us).
 Optional Sesame Plus is $10.99/mo or $99/year [Verified].
 The generic-at-your-pharmacy route is plausibly the cheapest cash HRT in this set, but we do not claim it as verified.
-Winona ($54/mo, all-inclusive) remains the cheapest fully-verified route.
+Alloy, whose $39.99/mo estradiol pill price we fetched directly, is the cheapest route we can stand behind.

 Choose Sesame Care if